Travel Advice: Packing and Travel Tips for Travelling with a Toddler

 Remember when I wrote a post about packing for travel with a baby, and then another about flying with a young baby, well I blinked and now I'm back writing a bunch of tips about travelling with a toddler because that so quickly became our new reality.

 That said, some of these are duplicates of what I wrote in my other posts on long-haul flights with a toddler (an 18 month old to be exact) and how we dealt with jet-lag too with aforemention toddler.
+And if you only want to know about what gear we swear by to help us when travelling with a toddler, here is a packing list of all the best gear and gadgets we have used during long-haul journeys with our toddler son.
+Also, it's worth knowing the best air carriers to fly with when travelling with kids.

 But after the round-trip to Australia, our trip to the Maldives (three flights each way) and a handful of other journeys with our little man I feel like we've got a lot of this travelling with a toddler malarkey down to a fine art...
 Actually, no. There's nothing artistic or fine about travelling with a toddler.
 It's nearly always a hot mess, but we are mostly well prepared for this hot mess and it definitely doesn't put us off travelling, which is the key thing, I guess.